Voices Speak Out Against Retaliation

 Interviews revealed that retaliation can range from blatant acts to subtle, hard-to-detect behaviors—and that the fear itself can cause as much distress as actual events.
 These findings led LTCOP to create the first training video, “Voices Speak Out Against Retaliation,” to raise awareness and promote open dialogue about residents’ rights and protections.

-The updated version expands the conversation beyond nursing homes to include assisted living communities, residential care homes, and individuals receiving long-term services and supports in the community.
-It is designed for staff, residents, families, and advocates, encouraging everyone to help create a culture of trust, respect, and open communication where residents feel safe speaking up.
+The updated training expands the conversation beyond nursing homes to include assisted living communities, residential care homes, and individuals receiving long term services and supports in the community.
+Designed for staff, residents, families, and advocates, the video introduces key concepts and encourages a culture of trust, respect, and open communication where individuals feel safe speaking up.
+The companion guide builds on those themes by offering a more comprehensive educational resource to support deeper learning and discussion.

 Original Training: Voices Speak Out Against Retaliation